 The Plan has been developed through consultation and engagement with interested parties.
 It is intended to continue to work in partnership with organisations to help deliver the environmental objectives set out in the Plan in a coordinated way.
-In particular the Neagh Bann IRBD includes 30 cross-border surface waters shared with Northern Ireland.
-It is important that efforts to protect shared waters are coordinated between the two jurisdictions.
-There has been a high level of coordination in developing these plans and this will be continued throughout the implementation phase.

 8 MEASURES TO MONITOR SIGNIFICANT ENVIRONMENTAL EFFECTS OF THE IMPLEMENTATION OF THE ADOPTED PLAN